Guruprasath0B/Guruprasath0B/README.md

 ### About Me

-- Hi there!, I'm Guruprasath B
+- Hello there!, I'm Guruprasath B
-- Currently doing MBA - Finance and Business Analytics at School of Management, SASTRA Deemed to University.

-### Projects
+- a Management Trainee at TCS with an MBA from SASTRA University, focused on Business Analytics and passionate about driving data-driven decision making.
 -  Explore my projects at [Repositories](https://github.com/Guruprasath0B?tab=repositories)
 -  Reach me at: guruprasathgp1502@gmail.com